-UNITED STATES

-SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.
 20549

-FORM 10-Q
+FORM 10-O

-(Mark One)

-\checkmark QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended June 30, 2013

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF Π 1934

-For the transition period from to

-> Commission file number: 001-15911

-(Exact name of Registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-(I.R.S.
-Employer Identification Number)

-997 Lenox Drive, Suite 100 Lawrenceville, NJ 08648

-(Address of principal executive offices)

-(Registrant's telephone number, including area code)

-NA

-(Former name, former address and former fiscal year, if changed since last report)

-Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports) and (2) has been subject to such filing requirements for the past 90 days.
-Yes ☑ No □

-Indicate by check mark whether the Registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the Registrant was required to submit and post such files).
-Yes 🗹 No 🗌

-Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act (Check One):

-Large accelerated filer \Box Accelerated filer \Box Non-accelerated filer \square (Do not check if a smaller reporting Smaller reporting company company)

-Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗹

-As of August 7, 2013, the Registrant had 61,160,961 shares of Common Stock, \$.01 par value per share, outstanding.
+(Mark On e) 0-Q ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(c I) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ende ed September 30, 2013 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15( d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file num ber: 001-15911 CELSION CORE (Exact name of Registrant as Delaware 52-1256615 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification Number) 997 Lenox Drive Lawrenceville, (Address of principal e (609) 896- (Registrant's telephone numb NA (Former name, former address and former f NJ 08648 executive offices) 9100 er, including area code) during the to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 was required to file such reports) and (2) has been subject to such filing be submit osted on its corporate Web site, if any, every Interactive Data File required to chapter) during the preceding 12 months (or for such shorter period that the Yes ☑ N No [] y check mark whether the Registrant is a large accelerated filer, an acce s of "large accelerated filer," "accelerated filer" and "smaller reporting c lerated filer, a non-accelerated filer, or a smaller reporting company.
+See the ompany" in Rule 12b-2 of the Exchange Act (Check One): Large accelerated filer □ Accelerated filer Non-accelerated filer (Do not check if a smaller reporting company) Smaller reporting company □ Indicate b Yes □ y check mark whether the Registrant is a shell company (as defined in R No $\square$ tule 12b-2 of the Exchange Act). announced trading or d that it effected a 1-for-4.5 reverse stock split of its common stock was October 29, 2013.
+As of that date, each 9 shares of issued and outs k, \$.01 par value per share, outstanding.
+On October 28, 2013, the Company which was made effective for trading purposes as of the commencement of tanding common stock and equivalents were consolidated into 2 shares of 61,226,873 shares of common stock outstanding which consolidated into

+13,604,975 shares of the Company's common stock.